 A few feet away, a young man dressed in green fatigues screamed in pain when he was lifted onto the ambulance stretcher.
 His backside was covered in blood.
 He turned to us and screamed while he was gently placed face down on the stretcher.

 He looked confused and shocked this was happening to him.
 His bright eyes met mine as he released a long, silent cry.
 I didn’t know if he was a Lithuanian volunteer guard or a Soviet soldier.
 It didn’t matter.
 My heart filled with compassion for him.
 None of us wanted this.
+How many more people needed to die?
+It didn’t have to be like this.
 I had to look away.

 I asked the Parliamentarian what happened.